 If you are a current resident living in a graduate apartment, you may allow another Princeton-affiliated individual to live in your apartment or townhouse temporarily for up to six months or until the end of the current contract year (whichever comes first).

 You are financially obligated to pay all bills in your name, but you may collect money from the temporary resident through a personal agreement.
-Use the POSH link below to apply for a temporary change of residents.
+Use the My Housing for Graduates link below to apply for a temporary change of residents.